oswald2/DGPatchMaker/README.md

  * mute groups (old ones, not directed chokes)
  * channel selections and routing
  * GM and default MIDI map creation in XML and also in readable text format for reference
+ * Metadata in the drumkit in parallel to the old version
+ * Directed Chokes via it's own dialog
+ * Clicky Kit feature with simply clicking on the image map to assign colors to the instruments

 ## Download

 Version 1.0 (compiled on Ubuntu 18.04 x86_64): [DGPatchMaker 1.0](https://www.onikudaki.net/blog/wp-content/uploads/2020/04/DGPatchMaker-2.zip)

+Current head has all features, but cannot be used on standard DrumGizmo kits as the directory structure has to be fixed first (see issue #10).

 ## Git Clone